Bridge Loans in Washington, D.C.: How to Unlock Home Equity to Buy Before You Sell

 - Sufficient equity: You need at least 20% equity in your existing home, though some lenders may require up to 50%.

-- Good credit history: A credit score above 650 is generally needed, influencing your interest rate and loan-to-value ratio.
-Higher scores are advantageous.
+- Good credit history: Credit scores influence your interest rate and loan-to-value ratio.
+Above 650 is generally required, but higher scores are advantageous.

-- Current home listed for sale: Some lenders require evidence that your existing home is on the market, ensuring its sale within the bridge loan’s term.
+- Currently listed home for sale: Some lenders require evidence that your existing home is on the market, ensuring its sale within the bridge loan’s term.

 How much does a bridge loan cost in Washington, D.C.?

 The cost of a bridge loan in Washington, D.C., generally exceeds that of a standard mortgage, reflecting both the convenience and risk involved.
-Expect interest rates 1-3 percentage points higher than those for a conventional mortgage.
+Expect interest rates 1 to 3 percentage points higher than those for a conventional mortgage.
 Additionally, bridge loans may include various transaction fees.

 This higher cost is attributed to the increased risk lenders take, as there’s a chance your current home may not sell within the expected timeframe.
 If this occurs, you’ll need to be financially prepared to handle your mortgage and bridge loan payments simultaneously.